balena-io/docs/pages/learn/accounts/idp-setup/google-workspace-saml-setup.md

 ---
-title: Configure a SAML app for Google Workspace
+title: SAML app for Google Workspace
-excerpt: prepare your Google Workspace organization to integrate with balenaCloud
+excerpt: Configure your Google Workspace organization with balenaCloud to enable SAML
 ---

-# Google Workspace SAML
+# Configure a SAML app for Google Workspace

 This guide will walk you through the steps to create a SAML Identity Provider (IdP) using Google Workspace to integrate with balenaCloud.
+At the end of this guide, you can start using Single Sign-On functionality from your IdP in balenaCloud.

-##### Prerequisites
+## Prerequisites

-Access to a Google Workspace admin account capable of creating apps and users for the organization.
+1. Access to a Google Workspace admin account capable of creating apps and users for the organization.

-##### Steps to Create a SAML Identity Provider in Google Workspace
+## Steps

 1. Access the Google Admin Console
 	* Go to [Google Admin Console Apps](https://admin.google.com/ac/apps/unified) using your Google Workspace admin account.